ns1/ns1-privatedns/utils/get_privatedns/README.md

  - Docker Version 17.x or higher: https://docs.docker.com/engine/installation/
  - Python version 2.7+ or 3.x

-Note: If Python is unavailable on your host, please use the older, shell version of this script available in this repo, get_privatedns.sh
+If your host as Python 2.7+ installed but named something other than `python` (i.e. `python2.7` or `python3.8`), or if the Python interpreter is not in your $PATH, please edit the first line of the script to reference the full path to the hosts Python interpreter.
+If Python is unavailable on your host, please use the older, shell version of this script available in this repo, get_privatedns.sh

 ## Usage
 By default, the script will download the latest version of all available containers.
 Use the -v flag to specify a specific version for download.
 Use the -c flag to specify a space separated list of containers for download.